Rocket-Lounge/BakkesMod/README.md

 ### To Do

+- Not using input data anymore, could remove and save half of bandwidth usage
 - Prevent car/ball collisions
 - Semi-transparency for car/ball
 - Spectator mode/takeover POV of others
+- Crashing from GUI and pausing?
+Maybe need to stop updating clone when paused

 ### Helpful Links